EmanuelNikolov/IgdbApiBundle/README.md

 $games = $wrapper->fetchData(ValidEndpoints::GAMES, $builder);
 ```
 #### `fetchDataAsJson()`
-Same as `fetchData()`, but the native JSON response of the API is returned as a string.
+Same as `fetchData()`, but the native JSON response of the API is returned as a string, instead of a PHP associative array.
 ```php
 $charactersJson = $wrapper->fetchDataAsJson(ValidEndpoints::CHARACTERS, $builder);
 ```